TensorFlow 1.x - 3.5 English

 method

 int32: {0,1,2}, default: 1.
-The method for quantization, options are:
+The quantization method, options are:

 calib_iter

-int32: the iterations of calibration.
+int32.
+The iterations of calibration.
 The total number of images for calibration = calib_iter * batch_size (default: 100)

 output_dir

-string: the directory to save the quantization results (default: ./quantize_results).
+string.
+The directory to save the quantization results (default: ./quantize_results).

 Note: For more information on other parameters for **kargs, see vai_q_tensorflow Usage.